- Financial Aid Home

 - Financial Aid Glossary

-Direct loans are funded and owned by the federal government.
+Federal Direct Loans are funded and owned by the Federal Government.
 Loan repayments are made to the government branch called the Department of Education.
-Repayment of Direct Loan funds begins six months after the student graduates or ceases enrollment at least half-time.
-To qualify for Direct loans a student must be admitted, in good academic standing, and enrolled at least half time in a program leading to a degree or certificate.
+Repayment of Direct Loans begins six months after the student graduates or ceases enrollment at least half-time.
+To qualify for Direct Loans a student must be admitted, in good academic standing, and enrolled at least half time in a program leading to a degree or certificate.
 If student drops below half time during a term or semester, the remainder of the loan will be canceled.
 Student Loans are financial obligations that must be repaid.
 While some loans are based on financial need, there are loan programs available to all federally-eligible students – regardless of income.
 We recommend using the Loan Repayment Calculator on the Federal Student Aid website as a guide to caculate monthly payments once you enter repayment.

-Beginning 2012-2013, graduate students will no longer be eligible to borrow SUBSIDIZED Federal Direct Loans due to a recent change in federal legislation.
-All Direct Loans for 2011 - 2012 must be processed and disbursed prior to July 1, 2012 to ensure the Subsidized portion is retained.
-This includes loans for Summer Session 2012.
+Effective 2012-2013, graduate students are not eligible for SUBSIDIZED Federal Direct Loans due to a recent change in federal legislation.
 Students enrolled only in a Teacher Credential Program will still be eligible for the Subsidized Stafford loan, as they are not considered to be "Graduate students" for financial aid purposes.

-If you are a first time borrower and you decide to accept your Direct Loan, you must complete the Entrance Loan Counseling Requirement prior to your first Direct Loan disbursement.
-Your loan will not be disbursed until the requirement has been completed.
-Continuing students who previously completed this requirement do NOT need to complete Entrance Counseling again.
+If you are a first time borrower and you decide to accept your Direct Loan, you must complete Loan Entrance Counseling & a Master Promissory Note prior to your first Direct Loan disbursement.
+Your loan will not be disbursed until these requirements have been completed.
+Continuing students who previously completed Loan Entrance Counseling & a Master Promissory Note do NOT need to complete Loan Entrance Counseling again.

 Federal Direct Loans